Kamome (train)

-Kamome (かもめ) is a limited express train operated by JR Kyushu in Japan.
+Kamome (かもめ) is a limited express train service operated by JR Kyushu in Japan.
 It operates between Hakata and Nagasaki on the Kagoshima Main Line and the Nagasaki Main Line.
 Kamome means seagull in Japanese.

 As of 23 September 2022, the name was inherited by the new Shinkansen service to Nagasaki, at which point the remaining limited express services between Takeo-Onsen and Hakata were renamed Relay Kamome.